 Because EUV radiation is absorbed by air and glass, ZEISS has designed an optical system specifically for EUV lithography that operates in a vacuum and uses only mirrors.
 The entire system is about one and a half meters high, weighs about 3.5 tons and consists of more than 35,000 individual parts.
 The high-precision optics enable near-perfect imaging and are divided into two functional modules: the illumination system and the projection optics.
 The illumination system has the task of illuminating the mask as uniformly as possible from adjustable directions.
 For this purpose, a large mirror (the so-called collector) collects the EUV light emitted by the tin plasma and shapes it via the next mirrors in a beam path to precisely fit the mask.
 With the projection optics, the extremely small mask structures are precisely projected onto the photoresist-coated wafer via further mirrors.
 In the end, billions of individual transistors the size of a fingertip are created.

 The optical and mechatronic requirements for this system are enormous.
+It works so precisely that it could aim a golf ball at the moon from the Earth.
 The mirrors are masterpieces of optics: If they were scaled to the size of Germany, the highest unevenness would be just a tenth of a millimeter high.
 With these requirements, these are the most precise mirrors in the world – and it takes months to produce an EUV mirror.
 Another extreme requirement is that the mirrors reflect EUV light with as little loss as possible.
 This is achieved by a layer system consisting of more than 100 atomically precise individual layers, each only a few nanometers thick.